You are viewing a past version of the Undergraduate Catalog. For the most recent version, please visit courseleaf.ua.edu.

 - The term “judicial body” means any person or persons authorized by the judicial administrator to determine whether a student has violated the Code of Student Conduct and to recommend imposition of sanctions.

 - The term “judicial administrator” means the University official appointed by the vice president for student affairs who shall be responsible for the administration and operation of the Code of Student Conduct.

-- The term "judicial investigator" means a University official appointed by the judicial administrator to investigate charges of misconduct, to attempt informal (administrative) resolution of such charges, and to prosecute charges before a judicial body.
+- The term “judicial investigator” means a University official appointed by the judicial administrator to investigate alleged violations of misconduct, to attempt informal (administrative) resolution of such complaints, and to prosecute violations before a judicial body.

-- The term "hearing officer" means a University official authorized on a case-by-case basis by the judicial administrator to hear charges and to recommend sanctions to be imposed upon students found to have violated the Code of Student Conduct.
+- The term “hearing officer” means a University official authorized on a complaint-by-complaint basis by the judicial administrator to hear alleged violations and to recommend sanctions to be imposed upon students found to have violated the Code of Student Conduct.

-- The term "appellate board" means any person or persons authorized by the judicial administrator to consider an appeal from a judicial body's determination that a student has violated the student code or from the sanctions imposed by the judicial administrator.
+- The term “review board” means any person or persons authorized by the judicial administrator to consider a review from a judicial body’s determination that a student has violated the student code or from the sanctions imposed by the judicial administrator.

 - The term “shall” is used in the imperative sense.

 - The term “may” is used in the permissive sense.

 - The term “policy” is defined as any published regulations of the University as found in, but not limited to, the Student Handbook, Residential Life Handbook, and graduate/undergraduate catalogs.